turkeymana/IE_DataExtraction/README.md

 ## Installation

-To install my app, follow these steps:

-1. Clone the repository
-2. Run `npm install` to install the React dependencies
-3. Run `dotnet restore` to install the C# API dependencies
-4. Run `dotnet run` to start the API
-5. Run `npm start` to start the React application

-## Running the Project

-To run the project, follow these steps:

-### Install Dependencies

-* Install Node.js from the official website: <https://nodejs.org/en/download/>
-* Install .NET Core from the official website: <https://dotnet.microsoft.com/download>
-* Install npm by running the following command in your terminal: `npm install`
-* Install the required packages for the React frontend by running the following command in your terminal: `npm install react react-dom`
-* Install the required packages for the C# API backend by running the following command in your terminal: `dotnet restore`
+1. Start by cloning the repository from Github or if you're using the zip just continue ahead

 ### Start the API

-* Navigate to the `IE_DataExtraction-master\api\FileApi` directory in your terminal
+* Navigate to the `IE_DataExtraction\api\FileApi` directory in your terminal
+* You might need to run `dotnet restore` to install the C# API dependencies
-* Run the following command to start the API: `dotnet run`
+* Run the following command to start the API: `dotnet run` from the previously mentioned directory

 ### Start the React Application

-* Navigate to the `IE_DataExtraction-master` directory in your terminal
+* Navigate to the `IE_DataExtraction` directory in your terminal
-* Run the command `npm install`
+* Run the command `npm install` to install the React dependencies
 * Run the following command to start the React application: `npm start`

 ### Access the Application

 * Open a web browser and navigate to `http://localhost:3000` to access the React application.
-It should automatically open a window you start the React application
+It should automatically open a window when you start the React application
 * The API will be running on `http://localhost:3001`

 ## File Documentation